vvasabi/blog/source/blog/2016-08-15-middleman.html.md

 ---
 Hello world!
 This is my first post since 2014, and hopefully I will start blogging more again.
 For this post, I would like to talk about Middleman, a static site generator, that I have been using during the past 3.5 years.
-I use Middleman for _all_ my projects that require HTML, JavaScript and CSS.
+READMORE I use Middleman for _all_ my projects that require HTML, JavaScript and CSS.
 Here are the kinds of projects that I have used Middleman for:

 * This blog
 * Small and simple static websites